 If you haven’t played Dungeons and Dragons before it can be difficult understanding exactly what it is.
 In this post, I explain what Dungeons & Dragons is and how it works.

 What is Dungeons and Dragons?
 Dungeons and Dragons is a fantasy role-playing game first published in 1974.
-Most players role-play adventuring characters such as an elf warlock or dwarf fighter.
+Most players role-play adventuring characters such as an elf warlock or dwarf paladin.
 One player is the Dungeon Master who facilitates the game, controls the monsters and non-player characters, and narrates the story.

 Dungeons and Dragons (D&D) is a game which never ends, in which anything is possible and which no-one and everyone wins.
 Sound confusing?
 It’s surprisingly straightforward.

 Read on to find out how Dungeons and Dragons works.